pimpcapital/ParallelGit/README.md

     ├──index.html
     └──style.css
 ```
-When you check out this branch.
-The commit object is loaded.
-It has a reference to the root of this file tree.
+When this branch is checked out.
+The information of its head commit is loaded into memory.
+That includes the author and committer details, the commit message and the reference to the root node of this file tree.
+This reference is a 40-char hash, which can be used to find the tree object representing the root directory.

-Assuming you want to read file `/app-core/src/main/MyFactory.java`.
-In order to reach this file, you have to resolve its parent directories (including the root directory) i.e:
+Assuming the task requires the content of `/app-core/src/main/MyFactory.java`, before this file can be reached, its parent directories (including the root directory) need to be resolved i.e:
 ```
 1) /
 2) /app-core
 3) /app-core/src
 4) /app-core/src/main
 ```
-The last tree object (`/app-core/src/main`) contains a reference to the blob object of `MyFactory.java`, which you can use to retrieve the content of this file.
+The last directory (`/app-core/src/main`) represented by a Git tree object has the reference to the blob of `MyFactory.java`.
+This reference is another 40-char hash value that can be used to find the byte array data of this file in constant time.

 Now let's say you want to read the file `/app-core/src/main/MyProduct.java`.
 This file is in the same directory as the previous one.
 There is no need to read the directories again as they are already in memory.
 This time we simply read the blob reference from `/app-core/src/main` and use it to retrieve the content of the file.